harshitpaunikar1/sponsorsync-influencer-marketplace/.github/project-buildup-history.md

 - Task summary: Added a competitive landscape section comparing three existing platforms on the key pain point dimensions.
 Helps justify the positioning decisions.
 - Deliverable: Competitive landscape comparison table added.
+## 2024-10-07 - Day 4: Feature prioritization

+- Task summary: Did the feature prioritization work for SponsorSync today.
+Used a RICE framework (Reach, Impact, Confidence, Effort) to score the candidate feature set.
+The highest-priority feature came out as the rate card transparency tool for creators — high reach, high impact, high confidence, and relatively low effort since it does not require complex matching infrastructure.
+Also identified three features that sounded good but scored poorly — important to have that documented.
+- Deliverable: RICE prioritization done.
+Rate card transparency as top priority feature.
+Three low-value features documented.